-Employees whose Kaiser Permanente health plan coverage associated with the HRA terminates will lose single sign-on access to their HRA through kp.org and kp.org/healthpayment within 90 days after termination.
-The monthly administrative fee will continue to be billed for employees no longer enrolled in the Kaiser Permanente health plan throughout the run-out period (see Run-out period).
+Employees whose Kaiser Permanente health plan coverage associated with the HRA terminates will lose single sign-on access to their HRA account through kp.org and kp.org/healthpayment within 90 days of termination.
+The monthly administrative fee will continue to be billed for employees no longer enrolled in the Kaiser Permanente health plan throughout the run-out period (see Run-out period on page 5).
 And approved HRA claims filed before the end of the run-out period will continue to be funded from the employer's account.